flashbots/sync-proxy/README.md

 ## Getting Started

 Run a BN pointing to the proxy (default is `localhost:25590`).
-Run the proxy with multiple EL endpoints specified (make sure to point to the authenticated port).
+To run with multiple ELs running, run the proxy specifying the EL endpoints (make sure to point to the authenticated port).

 ```bash
 git clone https://github.com/flashbots/builder-proxy.git